tjoyner/ofvioletsandlicorice/chapter4.md

 "*[Kick-in-the-ass](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#kickintheass)*,
 not elegant but that's what it's called.
 As a young girl I was crazy about the carousel, it seemed to fly... then, of course, came the kick..."

-Amalia laughed, Daniel looked at her white teeth, sharp, and thought of her character.
+Amalia laughed.
+Daniel looked at her sharp white teeth and thought of her character.
 She was hot-headed, mercurial.
 A few hours earlier she'd wounded him with a cold, hard stare, had slammed the door in his face, and now she'd taken him in the car and told him about her childish games.

 Daniel got out of the car and went over to the booth near the cash register of the carousel, and knocked a couple of times.
 A woman with red hair and a leather jacket opened it.